Vontei/notes/week04/04_plans/05_plans.md

   - how to turn in group projects
   - develop denver
   - monitors?
+- Feedback with Reyna

-- Assessments
+- Assesments (jQuery)

-## 9:45am Week in Review
+## 10am Week in Review

+- Groups!

 ## 11am Code!